 But if you think you’ll take advantage of multiple Prime offers and it fits in your budget, it may be worth it for you.

 Once you have a Prime account, you can go to this page to send an Amazon Fresh request.
 If you’ve already requested access, but haven’t been approved yet, here’s what you’ll see:

 When I requested access in October 2019, I was able to start shopping on Amazon Fresh a week later.

 3. Go Shopping

-When you shop on Amazon Fresh, you can do a simple search for an item on your list or browse by category.
-All you have to do when you see something you want is click “Add to Cart,” and it will appear in your cart on the right.
+When you shop on Amazon Fresh, you can do a simple search for an item on your list or browse by product category.
+All you have to do when you see something you want is click “Add to Cart,” and the item will appear in your cart on the right.

-If you hover the cursor over an item in your cart, you can see the item details, change the quantity or delete it from your cart.
+If you hover your cursor over an item in your cart, you can see the item details, change the quantity you want to order or delete the item from your cart.

-Near the top of your cart, you’ll see the subtotal for the Amazon Fresh items you’ve ordered so far.
+Near the top of your cart page, you’ll see the subtotal for the Amazon Fresh items you’ve ordered so far.
 Underneath the subtotal, you might see a box that says “Add $X of items from Fresh for FREE Delivery.”

 You must spend $35 or $50 (before tax), depending on where you live, to get free delivery.
 The delivery fee in my area is $4.99 if you don’t meet the threshold.

 If you’re using Amazon Fresh as your main source of groceries, you likely won’t have a problem meeting the free delivery spend.
 However, if you’re thinking of using it as a filler between trips to the store, this service may not be worth the extra fee.